MituuZ/PetWeighWeb/readme.md

 # Pet Weights Web
-A flask app that serves a website that is used to log weights to a LiteDB database with HTTP calls.
+A flask app that serves a LAN website that is used to log weights to a LiteDB database with HTTP calls.

 Note!
 Before deployment check that the `raspIp` variable is set correctly in the script.js file